European influence in Afghanistan: Third Anglo-Afghan War and Independence

 Amanullah's ten years of reign initiated a period of dramatic change in Afghanistan in both foreign and domestic politics.
 Amanullah declared full independence and sparked the Third Anglo-Afghan War.
 Amanullah altered foreign policy in his new relations with external powers and transformed domestic politics with his social, political, and economic reforms.
 Although his reign ended abruptly, he achieved some notable successes, and his efforts failed as much due to the centrifugal forces of tribal Afghanistan and the machinations of Russia and Britain as to any political folly on his part.

 Amanullah came to power just as the entente between Russia and Britain broke down following the Russian Revolution of 1917.
 Once again Afghanistan provided a stage on which the great powers played out their schemes against one another.
 Keen to modernise his country and remove all foreign influence, Amanullah, sought to shore up his powerbase.
-Amidst intrigue in the Afghan court, and political and civil unrest in India, he sought to divert attention from the internal divisions of Afghanistan and unite all faction behind him by attacking the British.
+Amidst intrigue in the Afghan court, and political and civil unrest in India, he sought to divert attention from the internal divisions of Afghanistan and unite all factions behind him by attacking the British.

 Using the civil unrest in India as an excuse to move troops to the Durand Line, Afghan troops crossed the border at the western end of the Khyber Pass on 3 May 1919 and occupied the village of Bagh, the scene of an earlier uprising in April.
 In response, the Indian government ordered a full mobilisation and on 6 May 1919 declared war.
 For the British it had come at a time when they were still recovering from the First World War.
 The troops that were stationed in India were mainly reserves and Territorials, who were awaiting demobilisation and keen to return to Britain, whilst the few regular regiments that were available were tired and depleted from five years of fighting.